parmenion-m/multi-agent-planning/README.md

 In unstructured environments, where unexpected events can often disrupt the execution of actions, it can be considered impractical to devote resources into the estimation of globally optimal plans that consist of long sequences of action assignments.
- Immediate Optimal Planning (IOP) refers to the progressive approaches on planning that develop optimal short-term plans based only on the current state of the world.
+ Immediate Optimal Planning (IOP) refers to the progressive approaches on planning that develop optimal short-term plans based on the current state of the world.
  Short-term optimal plans are created by matching agents to tasks after considering the agents' statuses and skills.